manavkush/profile/README.md

 ✍️ &nbsp;I've worked on multiple technologies.
 Currently in love with NextJs.\
 💬 &nbsp;Feel free to reach out to me for any jobs, suggestions, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at <b>manavkush@gmail.com</b> !
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
+📄 &nbsp;Please have a look at my [Resume]() for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/manavkush/profile/master/assets/Night-Coding.gif" align="right"/>